pokealarm/pokealarm/docs/configuration/events/monster-events.rst

 DTS                             Description
 =============================== ==============================================================
 encounter_id                    The encounter id.
-Unique per monster spawn. spawn_start                     Estimated time that the monster spawn starts. spawn_end                       Estimated time that the monster spawn ends. spawn_verified                  Whether this spawn times have been verified.
+Unique per monster spawn. spawnpoint_id                   Return the spawnpoint ID that the monster spawned on. spawn_start                     Estimated time that the monster spawn starts. spawn_end                       Estimated time that the monster spawn ends. spawn_verified                  Whether this spawn times have been verified.